pearsonca/scala-commsim/index.md

 ##Introduction

-Some network science approaches to social phenomena seem to amount to looking for statistically significant differences on degree distributions, paths, centrality measures, *et cetera* between scenarios.
+Some network science approaches to social phenomena seem to amount to looking for statistically significant differences on convenient mathematical metrics - degree distributions, paths, centrality measures, *et cetera* - between scenarios.

 Network models, however, make strong assumptions - that the things we represent as vertices are formally all the same *kind* of thing, that the interactions